antimatter-studios/ssm-local/README.md

 ### Debugging SSM Local

-There's a few different ways you can debug SSM Local. _Currently, it's best to debug Cognito Locally via Node, and not with Docker_.
+There's a few different ways you can debug SSM Local. _Currently, it's best to debug SSM Locally via Node, and not with Docker_.

 #### Verbose logging

-If you just need more logs to understand what Cognito Local is doing, you can use the `DEBUG` environment variable.
+If you just need more logs to understand what SSM Local is doing, you can use the `DEBUG` environment variable.

 ```shell
 DEBUG=1 yarn start:watch